mocklis/mocklis.docs/source/extensions/index.rst

         }
     }

-When MonthlyPayment is called, it wraps the parameters sent to it into a single argument to the `Call` method on the `FuncMethodMock` property.
+When MonthlyPayment is called, it wraps the parameters sent to it into a single argument to the ``Call`` method on the ``FuncMethodMock`` property.

 With out parameters we need to work a little harder.
-The mock property now has only one in parameter but two out parameters (again wrapped in a value tuple).
+The `mock property` now has only one in parameter but two out parameters (again wrapped in a value tuple).
 It's up to the generated code to juggle the pieces to the right places.
-Ref parameters are *both* sent as parameters to the mock property, and received back in the result.
+Ref parameters are *both* sent as parameters to the
+`mock property`, and received back in the result.

-If there are no parameters, something akin to `void` would be useful.
-The closest thing we have is the non-generic `ValueTuple` struct, which to all intents an purposes is an empty declaration.
+If there are no parameters, something akin to ``void`` would be useful.
+The closest thing we have is the non-generic ``ValueTuple`` struct, which to all intents and purposes is an empty declaration.

-If you look at the constructor of the example above, each of the mock properties take a couple of parameters, a reference to the mock instance itself, and a couple of strings with the name of the mock class, the names of the interface and member, and the name of the mock property (which often but not always is the same as the name of the member).
-This is exactly what can be found in the IMockInfo interface that is on every call on every I-membertype-Step interface.
-Steps can take advantage of this information if they want to.
+If you look at the constructor of the example above, each of the `mock properties` take a couple of parameters, a reference to the mock instance itself, and a couple of strings with the name of the mock class, the names of the interface and member, and the name of the `mock property` (which often but not always is the same as the name of the member).
+This is exactly what can be found in the ``IMockInfo`` interface that is on every call on every I-membertype-Step interface.
+Steps can take advantage of this information if they want to; indeed the ``Missing`` step picks up the information from this parameter to provide the best possible exception message for the user.

 Ok - so the system under test uses a member on a mocked-out interface.
-The mocklis class implement the interface and forwards the call on to a mock parameter of the right type.
+The `Mocklis class` implements the interface and forwards the call on to a mock parameter of the right type.
 Then what?

 The mock parameter implements another interface.
 The method version looks like this, and the others are similar.